 SU encourages and empowers a diverse global community of nearly 200,000 leaders, entrepreneurs, and inspired solvers, many of whom are women and/or female-identifying, working to tackle humanity’s most urgent challenges and achieve success in an era of unprecedented disruption.
 Get a free membership to the SU community and take your next step to connect with an SUniverse of great women and allies!

 The mission of the SU Women’s Impact Network is to promote gender equity, diversity, inclusion and empowerment of all in the SU community, within staff, and across all programs.
-WIN is working to increase access to the information and tools that enable women and female identifying folks to reach their highest potential and come together in community, solidarity, and collective action.
-We invite the broader SU community, people of ALL gender expressions, and those passionate about the role of gender and equity in a better future to join our efforts by contacting WIN at: firstname.lastname@example.org.
+The Women’s Impact Network is working to increase access to the information and tools that enable women and female identifying folks to reach their highest potential and come together in community, solidarity, and collective action.
+We invite the broader SU community, people of ALL gender expressions, and those passionate about the role of gender and equity in a better future to join our efforts by contacting the Women’s Impact Network at firstname.lastname@example.org.